 Need an easy, but tasty, side to accompany baked fish or braised chicken?
-Try this Herb-Roasted Butternut Squash with Shallots and Garlic from Functional Medicine Director Mark Hyman, MD.
+Try this Herb-Roasted Butternut Squash with Shallots and Garlic.
 The squash cooks soft in the center and slightly crispy on the outside, creating an earthy and satisfying dish.
 The roasted garlic is sweet, and pairs well with the squash and shallots.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy